School of Nursing students in white coats

 Informal Resolution

-Any student in the School of Nursing who believes that he or she has been treated inequitably is encouraged to resolve the matter informally.
+Any student in the School of Nursing who believes they have been treated inequitably is encouraged to resolve the matter informally.
 The student should first talk with the person or group at whom the grievance is directed in an attempt to resolve the issue informally.
 The student may contact the Associate Dean for Academic Affairs for assistance in resolving the matter informally.
-The student may also contact the following groups for assistance in reaching an informal resolution and/or information regarding other possible formal procedures to resolve the matter.
+If students are unable to resolve concerns directly or without additional support, please see step two.

-4. Within 30 calendar days after receiving the grievance, the Associate Dean for Academic Affairs shall arrange for a committee meeting.
-The Committee may request a written response from the person or group at whom the grievance is directed, may ask for additional information from any or all parties involved, may request that the parties involved appear before the Committee, and/or may take other steps in attempting to resolve the grievance.
+3. Within 30 business days after receiving the grievance, the Associate Dean for Academic Affairs shall arrange for a committee meeting.
+The committee may request a written response from the person or group at whom the grievance is directed, may ask for additional information from any or all parties involved, may request that the parties involved appear before the committee, and/or may take other steps in attempting to resolve the grievance.

-5. Within 60 calendar days after receiving the grievance from the Associate Dean for Academic Affairs, the Committee shall send a written report of the Committee's recommendations to the Associate Dean for Academic Affairs.
-The student will also receive a copy of the report.
-The report shall include notice to the student of his or her right to appeal the Committee's recommendation to the Dean of the School of Nursing.
+4. Within 60 calendar days after the committee receives the grievance from the Associate Dean for Academic Affairs, the committee shall send a written report of the committee's recommendations to the Associate Dean for Academic Affairs.

 Other

-The School of Nursing makes a strong commitment to funding students admitted into the Ph.D. program who are enrolled full-time.
+The School of Nursing makes a strong commitment to funding students admitted into the PhD program who are enrolled full-time.
 Sources of funding include extramural, campus, and internal School of Nursing funding.
 The majority of funding decisions are made in the Spring for the following academic year.
 Continuing and newly admitted students are encouraged to apply for funding.

 Graduate School Resources